iptq/deductive-failures-hsf/200_back_to_base6.md

 <~Blm^+@<5dnF_tSDEaNs,0OK)ZI/~>
 ```

 The name of the problem implies that we'll be dealing with different bases.
-This problem will go really quickly if you can recognize
+This problem will go really quickly if you can recognize them already.

+### ZmxhZ3tp

+Most likely base64, since it's got both uppercase and lowercase letters.